koral--/android-gradle-localization-plugin/README.md

 #### Migration from versions <1.0.7:
 Versions older than 1.0.7 provided `escapeBoundarySpaces` option, which defaulted to true.
-Currently strings are always escaped when corresponding **parsed**  ceil contains leading or trailing spaces, but such spaces are stripped by default CSV strategy.
+Currently strings are always escaped when corresponding **parsed**  cell contains leading or trailing spaces, but such spaces are stripped by default CSV strategy.
 So effectively strings are trimmed by default.
 If you want to include mentioned spaces in output set appropriate `csvStrategy`.